piotr-galas/steemget/readme.md

  - allow to modify some minor css from object configuration
  - add optional link to article in steemit
  - add optional widget with number of likes, estimated value in USD
+ - prepare web page with documentation for this package

 ### License